Syed Ali Zafar

 Syed Ali Zafar (علی ظفر) is a Pakistani senator and barrister representing Punjab as a member of the Pakistan Tehreek-e-Insaf (PTI) since 2021.

 Work

-Zafar joined the PTI since in 2019.
-He was appointed as caretaker Minister of Law and Justice for the 2018 general election in the cabinet of caretaker Prime Minister Nasirul Mulk.
+Zafar joined the PTI in 2019.
+He was appointed caretaker Minister of Law and Justice for the 2018 general election in the cabinet of caretaker Prime Minister Nasirul Mulk.

 He formerly served as the President of the Supreme Court Bar Association of Pakistan.
 He is a columnist for The Express Tribune on political, social, and legal issues.